endsideX/gophish-prod/README.md

     - `make build`
 - Run GoPhish
     - `make up`
+- Get the Gophish Password
+    - `docker logs gophish_prod`
+    -  Find part "Please login with the username admin and the password ####"

 #### Generate SSL Certificates using Let's Encrypt
 - Shell into the Nginx container: